Skip to main content

 Kwanzaa at the Free Library of Philadelphia

-Public libraries across the city celebrate Kwanzaa with crafts, storytelling, music and more (no library card required).
+Public libraries across the city celebrate Kwanzaa with crafts, storytelling and music (no library card required):

-• Kwanzaa Celebration for All Ages! at Parkway Central Library: Multicultural groups from around Philadelphia gather at Philadelphia Library’s main branch for two days of dancing, music and history, plus lunch and take-home goodies for kids and teens under the age of 18 (December 26 & 27, 2024).
+• Kwanzaa Celebration for All Ages! at Parkway Central Library: Multicultural groups from around Philadelphia gather at the Philadelphia Free Library’s main branch for two days of dancing, music and history, plus lunch and take-home goodies for kids and teens under the age of 18 (December 26 & 27, 2025).

 VIEW OTHER LOCATIONS (3)